 Hailing from the evergreen Pacific Northwest, Michael Henchman's thoughtful, imagery-rich songwriting often draws inspiration from roads less traveled that have beckoned since childhood - living across the U.S., in Europe, and many years in central Alaska - to create a contemporary sound that is at once warm and reminiscent.
-His music has been described as "progressive folk, mixed with redwoods, diners, grassy plains, a dash of longing, and a bit of road dust for texture."
+His music has been described as "progressive folk, mixed with redwoods, diners, grassy plains, a generous dash of longing, and a bit of road dust for texture."
 His experiences instilled a deep fascination with open landscapes and with how the heart becomes entangled by time and distance.

 "It is in these quieter places that what is true and real becomes more apparent," Michael says.
 "One can feel the unbroken connection to the pulse of life."